jaclyn-k/bios-611-project/README.md

 ==========================
 Welcome to my term project for BIOS 611.
 In this project, I am exploring social determinants of health variables from an NYC Housing dataset broken down by boro and sub-boro.
 Here are the steps to get started working with this project:

-1. Visit the terminal and build the docker container:
+1. Visit the terminal and build the docker container using the code below.
+(If you do not have docker installed, you can install it here: https://docs.docker.com/get-docker/)

 ```
 docker build . -t nychousing